 On the white board in the control room when the staff are taking bets on the victims potential killers, both "Deadites" as well as "Angry Molesting Tree" are listed.
-These are obvious references to the The Evil Dead (1981) films which also featured a cabin in the woods.
+These are obvious references to The Evil Dead (1981) and its sequels, most of which also took place at a cabin in the woods.

 Among the various possible monsters on the control room white board, one of them is just listed as "Kevin."
 Although Kevin is never seen, in the tie-in book The Cabin in the Woods: The Official Visual Companion co-writer Drew Goddard said that Kevin was meant to be "a sweet-looking guy who seemed like he might work at Best Buy--until he dismembers people."

 During the rampage, one of the monsters that is briefly visible is a Reaver, a member of the fearsome tribe from Whedon's cult TV show Firefly (2002), although they were not clearly seen on screen until Serenity (2005).